isirode/word-guessing-game-multi-xterm/README.md

 - Some functionalities are not present yet
 - It is a work in progress

+- It will not work in Firefox in private mode
+  - This is due to the game using the local storage, but local storage not being available in private browsing

 ## Partipating

 Open the [DEVELOPER.md](./DEVELOPER.md) section.